Home » Gozo Island » Gozo car hire

 Enjoy Gozo’s other beaches, like Daħlet Qorrot, Ħondoq ir-Rummien and Wied Il-Għasri, which can take longer to reach by bus.
 These beaches are more off the beaten path and taking a trip to any of them can make for a memorable holiday in Gozo.

-Looking to discover Gozo but not sure whether renting a car is for you?
+Looking to discover Gozo but not sure whether a rental car is for you?
 These are a few other ways to explore the island:

 The only public transport option on the island is taking the bus, which is cheap but doesn’t get you everywhere, and commuting takes time.